mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 <p class="caption">(\#fig:f11-diff-ANN-plots)Three different ANN vs. neighbor order plots.
 The black ANN line is for the first point pattern (single cluster); the blue line is for the second point pattern (double cluster) and the red line is for the third point pattern.</p>
 </div>

-The bottom line (black line) indicates that the cluster (left plot) is tight and that the distances between a point and all other points is very short.
-This is in stark contrast with the top line (red line) which indicates that the distances between points is much greater.
+The bottom line (black dotted line) indicates that the cluster (left plot) is tight and that the distances between a point and all other points is very short.
+This is in stark contrast with the top line (red dotted line) which indicates that the distances between points is much greater.
 Note that the way we describe these patterns is heavily influenced by the size and shape of the study region.
 If the region was defined as the smallest rectangle encompassing the cluster of points, the cluster of points would no longer look clustered.

 <div class="figure">
 <img src="11-Point-Patterns_files/figure-html/f11-diff-ppp02-1.png" alt="The same point pattern presented with two different study areas.
 How differently would you describe the point pattern in both cases?" width="384" />
 <p class="caption">(\#fig:f11-diff-ppp02)The same point pattern presented with two different study areas.
 How differently would you describe the point pattern in both cases?</p>
 </div>

+An important assumption that underlies our interpretation of the ANN results is that of stationarity of the underlying point process (i.e. that there is no overall drift or trend in the process’ intensity).
+If the point is not stationary, then it will be difficult to assess if the results from the ANN analysis are due to interactions between the points or due to changes in some underlying factor that changes as a function of location.

 ### K and L functions